chtoucas/Narvalo.NET/src/Narvalo.Mvp/README.md

 - Not yet satisfied by the various implementations of IPresenter

-- There must be a more transparent way to initialize GlobalServices / host

 - Re-design MessageBus: if Publish occurs before Subscribe, messages are lost.
 The way this problem is solved in WebFormsMvp is by keeping the list of messages in memory.
 For short-lived containers that seems fine but I would prefer a better solution.